bdafahim/Exploring-Bayesian-techniques-for-Code-Technical-Debt-predictiont/README.md

 Running the code requires Python3.9.
 See installation instructions [here](https://www.python.org/downloads/).
 You might also want to consider using [virtual env](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/).
-Ensure you have the following tools installed and configured on your system:
+Ensure you have the following packages installed and configured on your system:
 ## Orbit-ML
 **Orbit-ML** is a library for Bayesian time series forecasting and inference.
 Install from PyPi: